KuskIV/ml_exam_notes/notes/04 - Graph Clusering.md

 - These are recalculated of the betweenness score after reach removal.

 It differs from other work as it does not remove edges between vertex pairs with the lowest similarity, but on finding edges with the highest betweenness, where betweenness is some measure that favors edges that lie between communities and disfavors those that lie inside communities.
 Betweenness is based on the idea tha if two communities are joined by only a few intercommunitiy edges, then all paths through the network from vertices in one community to vertices in the other must pass along on of those few edges.
 Given a suitable set of paths, one can count ho many go along each ege in the graph and this number we then expect to be largest for the intercommunity edges, thus providing a method for identifying them.
 Another way the method differs is in the inclusion of a recalculation step.
 If a standard divisive clustering was performed based on edge betweenness, the betweenness for all edges in the network and the n removed edges in decreasing order of betweenness.
 The issue here is that once the first edge is removed, the betweenness values for the remaining edges will no longer reflect the network as it is now.
 This can give rise to unwanted behaviors.
-If two communities are joined by two edges, but for whatever reason, most paths between the two flow along just one of those edged, then that edge will havea higher betweenness score and the other will not.
-AN algorithm that calculated betweennsses only once and then removed edges in the beteeenness order would remove the first edge early in the course of its operations, but the second might not get removed until much later.
+If two communities are joined by two edges, but for whatever reason, most paths between the two flow along just one of those edged, then that edge will have a higher betweenness score and the other will not.
+AN algorithm that calculated betweennsses only once and then removed edges in the betweenness order would remove the first edge early in the course of its operations, but the second might not get removed until much later.
 Thus the obvious division of the network ino two parts might not be discovered by the algorithm.
 In the worst case, the two parts themselves might be individually broken up before the division between the two is made.
 The solution is to recalculate the betweenness score after the removal of each edge.
 This adds computational effort into the system, but it is deemed worth the cost.

-The general from of the algorithm mis as follows:
+The general form of the algorithm is as follows:
 1. Calculate betweenness scores for all edges in the network
 1. Find the edge with the highest score and remove it form the network.
 If two or more edges tie for the highest score, choose one of the mat random.
 1. Recalculate betweenness for all remaining edges